 The TRS Server maintains one or more Tracked Resource Sets.
 The members of a Tracked Resource Set consist of a finite, enumerable set of Resource URIs.
 The TRS Server will have its own criteria for determining the exact set of Tracked Resources at any point in time.
 TRS Clients can discover a Tracked Resource Set’s members by interacting with the TRS Server using the Tracked Resource Set protocol.

 A HTTP GET request sent to the Tracked Resource Set URI returns a representation of the state of the Tracked Resource Set characterized in terms of a Base and a Change Log.
-The Base provides a point-in-time enumeration of the Tracked Resource members of the Tracked Resource Set.
+The Base provides an enumeration of the Tracked Resource members of the Tracked Resource Set, at some specific point in time.
 The Change Log provides a time series of adjustments describing changes to the Tracked Resources.
 When the Base is empty, the Change Log describes a history of how the Tracked Resource Set has grown and evolved since its inception.
 When the Change Log is empty, the Base is a simple enumeration of the Tracked Resources in the Tracked Resource Set.
 This hybrid base+delta form gives the TRS Server flexibility to structure the representation in ways that are most useful to its TRS Clients.
 A TRS Server may periodically provide a TRS with just a Base in order to reset the Change Log to avoid excessively large Change Logs.

 The Base portion of a Tracked Resource Set representation is a Linked Data Platform (LDP) Container where each member references a Tracked Resource that was in the Tracked Resource Set at the time the Base was computed.
 The Change Log portion is represented as multiple same-subject and same-predicate triples, where the objects correspond to Change Events.
 The order information is indicated within the Change Event entry itself.
 There must not be a gap between the Base portion and the Change Log portion of a Tracked Resource Set representation.
 However, the Change Log portion may contain earlier Change Event entries that would be accounted for by the Base portion.
 A “cutoff” property of the Base identifies the point in the Change Log at which processing of Change Events can be cut off because older changes are already covered by the Base portion.
 TRS Clients use the Base to establish the resources to track, and the Change Log to address changes to those resources.
 TRS Clients are responsible for knowing what change events they have already processed in the Change Log, and should only process new change events.